cks2904/lairlab_kinova_bistable_structures/README.md

 ## Prerequisites

+⚠️ **Important System Requirements**
+- This project was developed and tested on Ubuntu
+- For RealSense camera compatibility, Ubuntu kernel 6.08 is required
+- Other operating systems may work with Docker but are not officially tested

+### Software Requirements ✅
-- Docker
+- Docker (v20.10 or higher)
+- VS Code with Dev Containers extension
 - Ubuntu-based system with:
   - X11 for GUI applications
   - USB support for hardware devices
   - Network capabilities for ROS2 communication

+### First Time Setup Checklist 📋
+1. [ ] Install Docker and VS Code
+2. [ ] Clone this repository
+3. [ ] Set up udev rules for Arduino devices
+4. [ ] Configure network settings for robot
+5. [ ] Build the workspace
+6. [ ] Test basic functionality

 ## Hardware Requirements

+### Required Hardware 🔧
 - Kinova Gen3 6-DOF robotic arm
 - Intel RealSense D435 camera
 - Arduino boards (2x):
-  - One for servo force control
+  - One for servo force control (Arduino Uno/Mega)
-  - One for tactile sensing
+  - One for tactile sensing (Arduino Uno/Mega)
-- Network connection for robot communication
+- Network connection for robot communication (Ethernet preferred)

+### Hardware Setup Guide 🛠️
+1. **Kinova Robot**
+   - Ensure robot is properly mounted and powered
+   - Connect ethernet cable directly to your computer
+   - Note down the robot's IP address (default: 192.168.1.10)

+2. **Arduino Boards**
+   - Connect both Arduino boards via USB
+   - Note which port is assigned to each board
+   - Follow udev rules setup in section below

+3. **RealSense Camera**
+   - Mount camera securely near the workspace
+   - Connect via USB 3.0 port for best performance
+   - Ensure clear view of the manipulation area

 ## Project Structure